 About Ashumet Holly

 At the heart of Ashumet Holly is an eight-acre coastal plain pond, considered a globally rare natural community attracting over 30 species of dragonflies and rare pondshore wildflowers.
 The sanctuary is also known for its 1,000 holly trees of 65 varieties.
-Barn swallows, Baltimore orioles, and other migratory birds nest at the sanctuary and five vernal pools were created to restore the threatened spadefoot toad.
+Barn Swallows, Baltimore Orioles, and other migratory birds nest at the sanctuary and five vernal pools were created to restore the threatened Eastern Spadefoot Toad.

 - The rare Franklinia tree, descendant of one discovered in 1770 and no longer found in the wild, which blooms in the fall on the north side of Grassy Pond.